TAPEW0RM/EvanGPT/README.md

 Please be cautious while using this.
 It doesn't necessarily violate OpenAI TOS by any means, but I cannot say for certain what the longterm repurcussions are of giving AI its own lead to follow, rather than constrained by human intervention.

 Safe chatting, lads lasses n enbies.

+EDIT: Some notes to clarify.

+- This is meant for ChatGPT specifically.
+I will be working on different ports for Evan to work on other models like DeepSeek, etc.

+- It may reject the prompt the first few times.
+Try using it logged into different accounts, or even logged out.
+Refresh your tab.
+Delete the chat and try a new one.
+Sometimes even just saying "hi" and letting DefaultGPT respond before shooting it the 8 prompts will make a difference.